Stardock: Digital distribution

 Having developed Stardock Central to digitally distribute its own PC titles, the company launched a service called Drengin.net in summer 2003.
-The original idea was that users would pay a yearly subscription fee and receive new titles as they became available.
-Initially, Stardock's own titles along with titles from Strategy First were available.
+It was originally planned for users to pay an annual subscription fee to receive new titles as they became available.
+Initially, Stardock's own titles published by Strategy First were available.
 A year later, Stardock replaced the subscription model with a new system called TotalGaming.net in which users could purchase games individually or pay an upfront fee for tokens which allowed them to purchase games at a discount.
 TotalGaming.net targeted independent game developers rather than the larger publishers.
 In late 2008, new token purchases were discontinued.

 In 2008, Stardock announced its third-generation digital distribution platform, Impulse.
 Stardock's intention was for Impulse to include independent third-party games and major publisher titles and indeed, the service now includes content from a variety of publishers.
 The platform was sold to GameStop in May 2011.

-After the sale of Impulse to GameStop and the lack of success in major sales, Stardock's titles have started to appear on rival digital distribution services such as Steam.
+After the sale of Impulse, Stardock games have been published on other distribution platforms such as Steam.

 ThinkDesk

-ThinkDesk was a productivity application subscription service, launched by Stardock on 14 April 2005 as a utility counterpart to their Object Desktop and TotalGaming.net services.
+ThinkDesk was a productivity application subscription service, launched by Stardock on 14 April 2005 as a utility counterpart to its Object Desktop and TotalGaming.net services.
 Subscriptions were for one year, after which users could choose to renew or keep the software that they have, including all released upgrades to that date.
 The service never came out of beta and was discontinued in March 2009.

 ThinkDesk components were typically downloaded using Impulse, although if purchased separately they could also be downloaded as executable installers.
 They included: